-A renaissance is underway along this 47-acre riverfront community, and the new development is called The Wharf.
+A renaissance is happening along this riverfront community, and the new development is called The Wharf.
 Despite big changes, this historic neighborhood maintains many important remnants of its past including its historic seafood market, world-class theater, leisure cruise boat pier and riverfront promenade along the Potomac River.
 Here is a list of the current happenings in the Southwest Waterfront neighborhood.

 The second-largest theater complex in Washington, DC has inspired the revitalization of the Southwest Waterfront.
 A breathtaking renovation was completed in 2010, preserving the original theater-in-the-round and adding two new stages for experimental productions and theater education.
 The Mead Center encloses the stages with views of the waterfront from its floor-to-ceiling windows.

 Established in 1805, this DC landmark is the oldest continuously operating open-air seafood market in the nation.
 Several vendors sell prepared and raw seafood – some from floating barges.
 It’s a great place to sample the region’s iconic Chesapeake Bay crabs and oysters.

 The dynamic, groundbreaking waterfront development set to open in October 2017 encompasses 24-acres of land and 50-acres of water.
 Spanning the length of the shoreline from the Maine Avenue Fish Market to Fort McNair, The Wharf will debut three hotels, retail, office and residential buildings, as well as plenty of restaurants from the District’s most prestigious chefs.